whizzml/examples/repair-missing/readme.md

 After training, we make predictions for all rows using the learned model.
-A flatline expression is then used to select between the original field value (if present) or the prediction (if the original is missing).
+A flatline expression is then used to select between the original field value (if present) or the prediction (if the value in the original field is missing).

 An additional binary column is generated for each field that required completing, describing whether or not the field was missing in the